 Today we are going to be talking about electrical outlet code requirements and rating and types as typically described in the National Electric Code.

-All 15 and 20 outlets need to be of the grounding type and only installed to the circuits to they are rated.(Do not place a 15 AMP receptacle on a 20 amp breaker.)
+All 15 and 20 outlets need to be of the grounding type and only installed to the circuits they are rated for.
+For instance, do not place a 15 AMP receptacle on a 20 AMP breaker.
 All devices with grounding contacts must be used and grounded to their device, unless used in portable and vehicle-mounted generators.
-The circuit that is being grounded, must be ground by the same circuit that is supplying it.( cannot ground from another power source)
+The circuit that is being grounded, must be ground by the same circuit that is supplying it, as it cannot ground from another power source.

-A outlet that is a two prong and is not currently grounded; it is allowed to replace it with a similar outlet.
+An outlet that is a two prong and is not currently grounded; it is allowed to replace it with a similar outlet.
 You are however allowed to replace a two prong outlet with a GFCI, but only as it is labeled “NO EQUIPMENT GROUND.”
-Receptacles that are connected to circuits that have different types of current or voltages(AC,DC) These types are not interchangeable.
+Receptacles that are connected to circuits that have different types of current or voltages(AC/DC) These types are not interchangeable.

 Exposed Terminals need to be enclosed so that live wiring terminals are not exposed to the touch.
 Voltage Between Devices an outlet shall not be grouped or ganged in enclosures with other receptacles or similar devices, unless voltage between devices does not exceed 300 volts, or securely installed barriers between devices.